-The training vehicle is a 2021 Hyundai Kona Automatic 4-Cylinder All-Wheel Drive.
-The vehicle is safe, easy to drive, and comfortably suits the needs of a typical learning driver.
+We have 2 training vehicles (red and black); 2021 and 2023 Hyundai Kona Automatic 4-Cylinder All-Wheel Drive.
+The vehicles are safe, easy to drive, and comfortably suit the needs of a typical learning driver.

 Many drivers do well with the 3 or 6 lesson package if they have been driving under consistent and dedicated supervision, others need more.
 If we only have a student for one lesson, we are really only in a position to offer corrections on what they are doing improperly, rather that comprehensive instruction on critical strategies of defensive driving… which really is the big picture goal of training young drivers.
 There is so much to cover.

 A typical driving lesson is 90 minutes long.
 If a learner would like to shorten the lesson to one hour (for any reason) then the price would be adjusted accordingly.